 Governors are responsible for governing arrangements of One In A Million Free School only.
 They are required to make a declaration of interest annually, and at each board meeting to enable the Trust to identify related parties.
 Pecuniary forms are completed on an annual basis.
 A Register of Interest is uploaded on the school website.

-The School and Charity have recently re-signed an extended 5-year community partnership with Bradford City AFC, which is due for renewal in summer 2024.
+The School and One In A Million Charity have signed an extended 5-year community partnership with Bradford City AFC, which is due for renewal in summer 2024.

 Objectives and activities

 a.
 Objects, strategies and activities